simonmichael/hledger_site/download.md

 ## Test your installation

 After a successful installation, you should be able to run the hledger tools (that you installed), and see the expected versions.
-Eg:
+E.g.,

 <div class="command">
 $ hledger --version <br>